Justice and Development Party: European affiliation

 In 2005, the party was granted observer membership in the European People's Party (EPP).

 In November 2013, the party left the EPP to join the Alliance of European Conservatives and Reformists (now European Conservatives and Reformists Party) instead.
-This move was attributed to the AK Party's disappointment not to be granted full membership in the EPP, while it was admitted as a full member of the AECR.
-It drew criticism in both national and European discourses, as the driving force of Turkey's aspirations to become a member of the European Union decided to join a largely Soft Euroscepticism alliance, abandoning the more influential pro-European EPP, feeding suspicions that AK Party wants to join a watered down, not a closely integrated EU.
-The AK Party withdrew from AECR in 2018.
-The AK Party has been seen to be soft Eurosceptic.
+This move was attributed to the AKP's disappointment not to be granted full membership in the EPP, while it was admitted as a full member of the AECR.
+It drew criticism in both national and European discourses, as the driving force of Turkey's aspirations to become a member of the European Union decided to join a largely Soft Euroscepticism alliance, abandoning the more influential pro-European EPP, feeding suspicions that AKP wants to join a watered down, not a closely integrated EU.
+The AKP withdrew from AECR in 2018.
+The AKP has been seen to be soft Eurosceptic.